telerik/ajax-docs/general-information/troubleshooting/skins-troubleshooting.md

 * There are **mixed [Render Modes]({%slug controls/render-modes%})** of the controls on the page.
 For example, a RadButton on the master page has `RenderMode="Classic"` and a RadButton on a user control has `RenderMode="Lightweight"`.
 All controls of the same type and their child controls must have the same render mode.

+* The control's wrapping element has `style="display: none"` and/or it was hidden initially, then shown with JavaScript.
+Generally, initialization of controls/widgets with such an attribute should be avoided because dimensions and sizing cannot be calculated for elements that are not rendered by the browser.
+When having appearance/alignment issues when showing controls in such cases, you should call the **`repaint()`** method each Telerik UI for ASP.NET AJAX control exposes.
+For controls that wrap Kendo UI widgets, get a reference to the widget and call its [resize() method](http://docs.telerik.com/kendo-ui/api/javascript/ui/widget#methods-resize).

 ## Appearance Issues when Control is Added During AJAX Request